Prévôt: Royal provosts

-The most important and best known provosts, as part of the King's personal aids administering the scattered parts of the royal domain, were the "Royal Provosts" (Prévôts royaux).
+The most important and well-known provosts, as part of the King's personal aids administering the scattered parts of the royal domain, were the "Royal Provosts" (Prévôts royaux).
 The regional title of those provosts varied widely from province to province for traditional reasons: "castellans" (châtelains) in Normandy and Burgundy and "vicars" (viguiers) in the South.
 These titles were retained from earlier times when formerly independent provinces were conquered and subsumed under the French Crown.
 Royal provosts were created by the Capetian monarchy around the 11th century.
-Provosts replaced viscounts wherever a viscounty had not been made a fief, making it likely that the domainal provost position was fashioned after the corresponding ecclesiastical provost of cathedral chapters, a charge which was strongly developed in the same era.
+Provosts replaced viscounts wherever a viscounty had not been made a fief, which made it likely that the domainal provost position was fashioned after the corresponding ecclesiastical provost of cathedral chapters, a charge which was strongly developed in the same era.

 Royal provostships were double faceted.
 Provosts were initially entrusted with royal power and carried out the royal part of local administration, including the collection of the Crown's domainal revenues and all taxes and duties owed to the King within a provostship's jurisdiction.
 Also, they were responsible for military defense such as raising local contingents for royal armies.

 Also, the provosts administered justice with very limited judicial powers.
-For instance, they never had any jurisdiction over noblemen or feudal tenants (hommes de fief) who instead fell under the jurisdiction of either a regional royal court (parlement) or their respective lord's court where they were tried before a jury of their peers, that is, the lord's other vassals.
+For instance, they never had any jurisdiction over noblemen or feudal tenants (hommes de fief), who instead fell under the jurisdiction of either a regional royal court (parlement) or their respective lord's court where they were tried before a jury of their peers, that is, the lord's other vassals.
 Provosts had no jurisdiction over purely rural areas, the pies pays, which instead fell to local lordship jurisdiction or lower royal courts.
 Basically, Provost jurisdiction was restricted to minor and medium delinquency committed in towns under their control, but was often usurped by Burgh/City courts chaired by burgesses.

-Until the end of the Old Feudal Regime (ancien régime), a number of "Military Provost" positions (Prévôts d'épée, literally "Provosts of the Sword") survived until being replaced by other judging charges (e.g. lord lieutenants or military auditors) in administering military justice.
+Until the end of the Ancien Régime, a number of "Military Provost" positions (Prévôts d'épée, literally "Provosts of the Sword") survived until they were replaced by other judging charges (e.g. lord lieutenants or military auditors) in administering military justice.